Skip to main content Skip to navigation

 You will receive an email from the enrolment team 4-6 weeks before your course start date, or within a few days of you accepting your unconditional offer if this is later, asking you to complete online enrolment.
 Please do not try to complete Course Registration until you have received this email.

-Once you have completed online enrolment you will receive an email with instructions of any further actions required before your enrolment can be completed or to simply confirm your enrolment has been completed.
-Only students whose Biometric Residence Permit (BRP card) will be received by Warwick under the Alterative Collection Location (ACL) provision will need to attend in-person to collect their BRP.
-Find out more about In-Person Right to Study Check.
+Once you have completed online enrolment you will receive an email with instructions on any further actions required before your enrolment can be completed or to simply confirm your enrolment has been completed.

 Course start date

-MSc courses start on Monday 19 September 2022 and your first subject is Introductory Maths and Statistics, which is known as the pre-sessional course because it begins two weeks before the rest of your MSc programme.
-The first week of the pre-sessional course will be taught online, and in-person teaching then begins in the week commencing Monday 26 September 2022 once you have arrived on campus.
+MSc courses start on Monday 16 September 2024 and your first subject is Introductory Maths and Statistics, which is known as the pre-sessional course because it begins two weeks before the rest of your MSc programme.
+The teaching for this course is in-person.

 Late arrival details